ESP32DE/Boot-Linux-ESP32-RiscV-Playground/SoM/ESP32P4_ESP32C6/readme.md

+( Beta !
+Text still in progress!
+Facts can still change )

 # System on Module (SoM) Description: QP4-01

 The **QP4-01** is a compact and versatile System on Module (SoM) designed for embedded applications requiring robust performance and flexibility.
 This SoM integrates a powerful processor with an embedded Linux operating system, running on a current kernel version to ensure optimal performance and security.